Open Bible Data Home About News OET Key

 Parallel GEN 29:7

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
 This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Click on any Bible version abbreviation to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Gen 29:7 ©

-OET (OET-RV) “Look, it’s still broad daylight,” Yacob told them.
+OET (OET-RV)“Look, it’s still broad daylight,” Yacob told them.
 “It’s not time for the livestock to be brought it.
 Water the flock, and go pasture them.”

 OET-LVAnd_he/it_said here still the_day [is]_great not the_time are_gathered the_livestock water the_sheep and_go pasture_[them].